atomisthq/docs/docs/user-guide/rug/generators.md

         })
     }
 }
-export let generator = new NewMkDocsDocumentationProject()
+export const generator = new NewMkDocsDocumentationProject()
 ```

 ## Run Generators

 When applied, a generator follows the next steps:

-1. Copy the content of the [Rug project][rugproj] into a target directory
+1. Copy the content of the Rug project, excluding the `.atomist`
+    directory, into a target directory
-2. Applies the generator's function against the filled target directory to
+2. Applies the generator's function against the filled target
-   tune its content
+    directory to tune its content

 Let's assume the following Rug generator project which

 ```
-mkdocs-generator \
+mkdocs-generator
-    .atomist \
+    .atomist
-        generators \
+        generators
             NewMkDocsDocumentationProject.ts
         tests
     docs